davidikin45/DigitalNomadDaveAspNetCore/README.md

 ```
 ### DND.IntegrationTestsXUnit (TestServer)

-Automatically creates a Integration database on Local\MSSQLLOCALDB.
+Automatically creates a Integration database on Local\MSSQLLOCALDB and seeds.
 On completion database is deleted.

 ```
 Build DND.Solution